USTC-TD: A Test Dataset and Benchmark for Image and Video Coding in 2020s: Experiments

 \subsection{Experimental Settings}

-In this subsection, first, we present the experimental settings of the evaluative compression schemes, including the selection of advanced image/video compression schemes and the training/testing configurations of these methods.
-Second, we introduce the evaluation metrics for these methods on our proposed dataset.
+In this subsection, first, we present the experimental settings of the evaluative compression schemes, including the selection of advanced image/video compression schemes and the training/testing configurations of these compression schemes.
+Second, we introduce the evaluative quality metrics for these schemes on our proposed dataset.